 Our history dates back to the Caister Beach Company in 1794 and the volunteers of the Caister Lifeboat Service can claim with pride that they are an important part of the history of Caister On Sea and the proud heritage of Norfolk.

-Since 1969 the Caister Volunteer Lifeboat Service has been operated independently from the RNLI, as a Registered Charity, and today Volunteers crew both an offshore and inshore lifeboat.
+Since 1969 the Caister Volunteer Lifeboat Service has been operated independently from the RNLI, as a Registered Charity, ( The Caister Volunteer Lifeboat Service.) and today Volunteers crew both an offshore and inshore lifeboat.

-At 37 knots the Offshore Lifeboat, 'Bernard Matthews II', named after the very famous Norfolk turkey farmer, is a Dutch valentijn class vessel.
+At 38 knots the Offshore Lifeboat, 'Bernard Matthews II', named after the very famous Norfolk turkey farmer, is a Dutch valentijn class vessel.
 It is the fastest all weather lifeboat in the British Isles.
-Along with the inshore vessel, Jim Davidson, O.B.E, named after the international comedian they both provide an essential part of the lifeboat service on this deceivingly treacherous coast.
+Along with the inshore vessel, the Fred Dyble they both provide an essential part of the lifeboat service on this deceivingly treacherous coast.

-We welcome you to our Visitor Centre which explains in pictures and words the story of the Caister Volunteer Lifeboat Service from way back in the days of the Famous Norfolk Coast Beach Companys.
-Look down into our first motorised Lifeboat ,the Shirley Jean Ayde and read of the exploits of crews past and present
+We welcome you to our Caister Lifeboat Experience which explains in pictures and words the story of the Caister Volunteer Lifeboat Service from way back in the days of the Famous Norfolk Coast Beach Companys.
+Get aboard our first motorised Lifeboat ,the Shirley Jean Ayde and read of the exploits of crews past and present

 If you have a story or any information about the Caister Life boats that you want to share please contact us

 For details of all our boats and the rescues that tell the history of the station please click on the archive icon at the end of the history page